Amagat's law: Overview

-Both Amagat's and Dalton's laws predict the properties of gas mixtures.
+Both Amagat's and Dalton's law predict the properties of gas mixtures.
 Their predictions are the same for ideal gases.
 However, for real (non-ideal) gases, the results differ.
 Dalton's law of partial pressures assumes that the gases in the mixture are non-interacting (with each other) and each gas independently applies its own pressure, the sum of which is the total pressure.
 Amagat's law assumes that the volumes of the component gases (again at the same temperature and pressure) are additive; the interactions of the different gases are the same as the average interactions of the components.